Overview - Income and living conditions

 More information on EU-SILC

 The EU-SILC is the EU reference source for comparative statistics on income distribution and social inclusion at the European level.
-It provides two types of annual data for 28 European Union countries, Iceland, Norway, Switzerland and Turkey:
+It provides two types of annual data for the countries of the EU Member States, the United Kingdom, Iceland, Norway, Switzerland, Montenegro, North Macedonia, Serbia and Turkey:

 - Cross-sectional data pertaining to a given time or a certain time period with variables on income, poverty, social exclusion and other living conditions, and